csguojin/reservej/README.md

 # Reserve

 This is a simple reservation system.
-The system supports user management, resource management, and reservation management, among other features.
+The system supports multiple functions such as user management, resource management, and reservation management.

 ## Getting Started